 This was in the early days of gay marriage in New York but even then the community was completely geared up for it.
-We flew down to meet Mel’s parents and several of her siblings in Boca.
-She had no issues with her folks and they had no issues with me.
-They were of the she-loves-you/you-love-her school and that’s all they wanted for Sweet Melissa.
+We flew down to meet Mel’s parents and several of her siblings in Florida.
+She had no issues with her folks, and they had no issues with me.
+They were of the she-loves-you/you-love-her school and that is all they wanted for Sweet Melissa.
 I also met branches of her family that lived in New York and they were fine.

 My family, though, decidedly was not.
-I’d like to say that with my father’s death everyone became reconciled.
+I would like to say that with my father’s death everyone reconciled.
 Far from it.
-My going changed me from the family’s deviant embarrassment to its deviant embarrassment who couldn’t give a dying man his last wish.
+My going changed me from the family’s deviant embarrassment to its deviant embarrassment who could not give a dying man his final wish.
 That they lied to me to lure me into going with their promises that my father had seen-the-light and wanted-to-reconcile-with-me were forgotten.
 My not going to the funeral was the final straw.

-Having agreed to get married and met Mel’s family, we didn’t see the point of delay.
-We decided on an August date and found a loft out in Red Hook, Brooklyn with a great view of New York Harbor that was available.
+Having agreed to get married and met Mel’s family, we did not see the point of delay.
+We decided on an August date and found a loft in Brooklyn.
 We kept the guest list relatively small—neither of us had many non-acquaintance friends—and though they were all invited none of my family came.
 We both wore white gowns and walked down the aisle with Mel’s dad.

 After the “I do”s, the first kiss and the first dance, and the toasts and the tossed bouquets, we were off to our honeymoon in Cape Cod.
 After our first, second, third, fourth, and fifth night of making love as wives, we hopped an Amtrak train back to Penn Station in Manhattan and sprung for a cab to take us to our home in Brooklyn.